William Thaddeus Coleman Jr.: Career

 He began his legal career in 1947, serving as law clerk to Judge Herbert F. Goodrich of the U.S. Court of Appeals for the Third Circuit and U.S. Supreme Court Justice Felix Frankfurter in 1948.
 He was the first African American to serve as a Supreme Court law clerk.
 Fellow clerks, including Elliot Richardson, would have difficulty finding a restaurant where they could eat together.

 Coleman was hired by the New York law firm of Paul, Weiss, Rifkind, Wharton & Garrison in 1949.
 Thurgood Marshall, then the chief counsel of the National Association for the Advancement of Colored People, recruited Coleman to be one of the lead strategists and coauthor of the legal brief in Brown v.
 Board of Education (1954), in which the U.S. Supreme Court held racial segregation in public schools to be unconstitutional.

+William Coleman joined Philadelphia based firm, Dilworth Paxson, in 1951.
+Eventually becoming the first African-American lawyer admitted as a partner in a Philadelphia law firm.
+Mr. Coleman worked on libel suits within Dilworth Paxson's Litigation Department for The Inquirer and beyond.
+At this time, he also becomes a member of the Board of Directors of the NAACP’s Legal Defense Fund. before leaving the firm in 1971.

 He served as a member of the NAACP's national legal committee, director and member of its executive committee, and president of board of the NAACP Legal Defense and Educational Fund.
 Coleman was also a member of President Dwight D. Eisenhower's Committee on Government Employment Policy (1959–1961) and a consultant to the U.S. Arms Control and Disarmament Agency (1963–1975).
 Coleman served as an assistant counsel to the President's Commission on the Assassination of President Kennedy (1964), also known as the Warren Commission, on which then-Congressman Gerald Ford was a commissioner.